FitSNAP/FitSNAP/doc/src/reaxff.rst

   Just because a ReaxFF potential is available with the atoms for your intented application, it **DOES NOT** mean it is transferable if the training set did not include configurations similar to your intented application.
 For example, there are many potentials with C/H/O/N atoms but not all have the pi-bond parameters trained so a benzene molecule might behave in a *completely unphysical manner*. **You need to consult the original journal article (doi links below) together with the supplementary materials to confirm the transferability of a given ReaxFF potential to your application.**

+The Potential Energy Surface (PES) is an insanely immense mathematical object.
+PES of a system with N atoms doesn't have N points, it has *3N dimensions*!
+The odds are infinitesimal that someone else visited the same tiny slice of subspace you're interested in and made a Machine-Learning Inter-Atomic-Potential (ML-IAP) or a Reax Force Field (FF) for you already.
+Stop looking for potentials from somewhere else, except to practice and learn to maybe get close to what you're doing.
+For *original research* there's no way around having to generate your own DFT and/or experimental data to train a new MLIAP or FF. **This is the purpose of FitSNAP-ReaxFF.**

 |

 --------